Do you want to fix the ‘another update is currently in progress’ error?

-Are you seeing “Another update currently in process” error on your WordPress site.
 This error stops you from updating WordPress.
 Normally, it should automatically go away.
-But if it doesn’t, then there is an easy fix for that.
-In this article, we will show you how to fix ‘Another update currently in process’ error in WordPress.
+But if it doesn’t, then you’ll need to fix it manually.

-This message usually appears when a core WordPress update is running in the background and a user tries to initiate another update process.
+This message usually appears when a core WordPress update is running in the background, and a user tries to start another update process.

-During the core update process, WordPress automatically sets an update lock option in the database.
-This database option prevents your from running simultaneous updates on your website, which could cause WordPress errors or destroy important data.
+During the core update process, WordPress automatically sets an update lock on your WordPress database.
+This database lock prevents you from running simultaneous updates on your website, which could cause WordPress errors or destroy important data.

 This message is set to automatically disappear in 15 minutes or when the update process has finished.
-However, if you are stuck on that message or don’t want to wait, then you can manually reset it.
+However, if you are stuck on this message, then you’ll need to remove it manually.

-Let’s take a look at how to fix ‘Another update currently in process’ error in WordPress.
+With that said, let’s take a look at how you can fix the ‘another update is currently in progress’ error in WordPress.

-PhpMyAdmin will now delete the row from your WordPress database.
+Now, phpMyAdmin will automatically delete the row from your database.